 After reading our reviews, you should have a pretty good idea of which torque screwdriver will best fulfill your needs.
 But in case you need a reminder of our favorites, we’re going to go over them once again.

 For a professional-quality tool at a premium price, we suggest the CDI Torque 401SM Micro Adjustable Torque Screwdriver.
-Its slim design fits easily in tool belts and it comes with a lifetime warranty.
-But its best feature is the incredible precision, allowing you to adjust the torque in increments of just ½ in-lb.
+Its slim design fits easily in tool belts and comes with a lifetime warranty.
+But its best feature is the incredible precision, allowing you to adjust the torque in increments of just ½ in-lbs.